Willock Surname

 Willock Last Name Statistics demography

-The religious adherence of those holding the Willock surname is predominantly Anglican (70%) in Ireland.
+The religious adherence of those bearing the surname is principally Anglican (70%) in Ireland.

-In The United States those bearing the Willock last name are 14.22% more likely to be registered with the Republican Party than the national average, with 60.99% being registered with the party.
+In The United States those holding the Willock surname are 14.22% more likely to be registered Republicans than the national average, with 60.99% being registered to vote for the political party.

 The amount Willock earn in different countries varies marginally.
 In United States they earn 5.05% more than the national average, earning $45,330 USD per year and in Canada they earn 4.38% more than the national average, earning $51,859 CAD per year.